You can get affordable and fresh local produce at NYC farmers markets, with more than 130 locations throughout the five boroughs.

 Many farmers markets host nutrition-related activities, such as food activities for kids, cooking demonstrations or adult nutrition workshops.
 To find out if a market hosts nutrition-related activities, email email@example.com.

 Introduce clients, patients, co-workers, community members and family and friends to everything your local farmers market has to offer by leading a walking tour.
 Learn more about How to Lead a Walking Tour (PDF), and check out some ideas for activities to make your tour fun and educational:

-Pay one week in advance to receive local, fresh fruits and vegetables.
+Pay one week in advance and pick up fresh, local produce at a convenient location in your neighborhood.
 You can pay with an EBT card, Health Bucks, cash, credit and debit.

 For more information, visit Just Food.